adikele/SciEdu-circuit-simulation-in-python/README.md

 # SciEdu-circuit-simulation-in-python

+The SciEdu project is part of an ongoing technical project at the Information Technology (BE-IT) course in Helsinki Metropolia UAS.
+As of November 2016, the active team members consist of:
+Tarmo Anttalainen (teacher and guide)
+Aditya Kelekar
+Bikesh Maharjan
+Paribesh Ranabhat

 The aim of the SciEdu project is to teach the science of electric signals and signal processing to secondary school students.
 We are using Python’s pyqtgraph library to create nodes that simulate different signals, such as a signal generator and filters as also devices for viewing signals such as an oscilloscope.
 The project requires an understanding of the nodes currently available in open source (available by downloading pyqtgraph http://www.pyqtgraph.org/ and running ‘examples’) in order to build new ones.

 How to use this project: You will need to install Python 2.7.x Also download the following python libraries: